crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Wield item a, or switch to b.

 v
-  Evoke power of wielded item.
-Also used to attack non-adjacent monsters with a polearm.
+  Targeted attacks with your primary weapon, including attacking non-adjacent monsters with a polearm, or firing a wielded launcher (regardless of the state of the main quiver).

 V
   Evoke an item from the inventory.
 This includes using wands.